 Light time-out - Set how long the light stays on when you stop using the device.

-To view the list of voice commands, select Menu > Settings and Phone > Voice commands.
+Select Menu > Settings and Phone > Voice commands.

-Select Options and from the following:
+Select Options > Settings and from the following:

 Select Menu > Settings and Phone > Accessories.